-Other financial assets valued using a valuation technique where recent transactions of an identical asset on their own are not a good estimate of fair value.
-This valuation method is used for the following collective investment undertakings held by ECCU:

-- Investment in an Infrastructure fund The unit value per share is calculated by the funds administrator, Northern Trust International Fund Administration Services (Ireland) Limited, in line with the funds valuation policy as set out in the prospectus.
+- Level 3 comprises financial assets valued using a valuation technique where recent transactions of an identical asset on their own are not a good estimate of fair value.
+The estimates of fair value are based on net asset values of the underlying funds which are described below.
+Assets classified as level 3 include the following: - Investment in an Infrastructure fund The unit value per share is calculated by the funds administrator, Northern Trust International Fund Administration Services (Ireland) Limited, in line with the funds valuation policy as set out in the prospectus.
 Valuations of the assets are undertaken semi-annually by qualified independent valuation agents.
 A financial model is prepared by the Infrastructure Investment manager and is presented to the independent valuer for their review.
 Sensitivity checks are performed on the financial model by the independent valuer.
 A valuation report is completed by the independent valuation agent which contains a valuation range and a mid-point recommendation.
 The Infrastructure Investment Manager reviews the recommendations made by the valuation agents following consideration of the appropriateness of the valuation methodologies adopted and analysis and discussion of the key assumptions.
 Assets are valued on a fair value basis.
 Valuations are determined adopting an income approach including a discounted cash flow model and residual profit method.
-The assumptions used to determine the discount rate include the risk free rate, market premium, asset beta, equity beta, gearing, tax, alpha risk premium, and the cost of equity. - Investment in a residential property fund The valuations are carried out by an Independent Valuer in accordance with (in Ireland) the Appraisal and Valuation Manual of the Society of Chartered Surveyors, (in the United Kingdom) the Appraisal and Valuation Manual of the Royal Institute of Chartered Surveyors, (in all other countries) the valuation standards formulated and published by the International Valuation Standards Committee.
+The assumptions used to determine the discount rate include the risk free rate, market premium, asset beta, equity beta, gearing, tax, alpha risk premium, and the cost of equity. - Investment in a residential property fund The unit value per share is calculated by the funds administrator, Northern Trust International Fund Administration Services (Ireland) Limited, in line with the funds valuation policy as set out in the prospectus.
+The valuations are carried out by an Independent Valuer in accordance with (in Ireland) the Appraisal and Valuation Manual of the Society of Chartered Surveyors, (in the United Kingdom) the Appraisal and Valuation Manual of the Royal Institute of Chartered Surveyors, (in all other countries) the valuation standards formulated and published by the International Valuation Standards Committee.
+Properties are valued on a market value basis and reasonable estimates of costs which would be incurred in disposing of the property are included in the value of the properties. - Investment in an Irish property fund The unit value per share is calculated by the funds administrator, Irish Life, in line with the funds valuation policy.
+The valuations are carried out by an Independent Valuer in accordance with (in Ireland) the Appraisal and Valuation Manual of the Society of Chartered Surveyors, (in the United Kingdom) the Appraisal and Valuation Manual of the Royal Institute of Chartered Surveyors, (in all other countries) the valuation standards formulated and published by the International Valuation Standards Committee.
 Properties are valued on a market value basis and reasonable estimates of costs which would be incurred in disposing of the property are included in the value of the properties.